egonw/SARS-CoV-2-Queries/docs/sarscov2.md

 </table>

 Each sequence variant is a change in the genes encoded by the viral DNA and cause a change in the protein encoded by that gene.
 The following two sections lists all genes and proteins.
+An interestion online book is found online under the title <i>A sequence alignment and analysis of SARS-CoV-2 spike glycoprotein</i>
+[<a href="#citeref1">1</a>].

 ## Genes